 GoDaddy is also very helpful, scoring 3.3 out of 5 in our help and support testing — only slightly behind Shopify.
 Providing 24/7 phone and live chat support, and online tutorials, it’s one of the most supportive platforms on the market today.
 It even has a dedicated Twitter support account.
-However, it loses points by not providing 24/7 live chat, or any tech tickets.
+However, it loses points by not providing any email support or tech tickets.

 When building an ecommerce store, it’s important to think about the running costs of the platform.
 Do Shopify’s price plans stay within your budget?
 Or will GoDaddy suit your needs better?
 Let’s find out.

-You can see from our table that Shopify wins today’s battle.
-It simply packs too much of punch for GoDaddy in the ecommerce department, particularly with its top quality features, customer support, and range of accepted payment gateways.
+We recommend Shopify as our number one choice.
+It simply packs too much punch for GoDaddy in the ecommerce department, particularly with its top-quality features, customer support, and range of accepted payment gateways.
 GoDaddy is a very good ecommerce builder, but it doesn’t quite match Shopify in the key areas.
 With an overall score of 4.6 out of 5 against GoDaddy’s 3.8, we have to follow our own data and crown Shopify as the winner of this battle.

-Shopify is the best platform on the market for a reason.
+Shopify is one of the best platforms on the market for a reason.
 It’s best for online store ambitions of any size, offering the tools you need to build an ecommerce empire.

 GoDaddy, on the other hand, is a better option for users who want to get an online store built quickly, and who don’t need so many complex sales tools.
-Essentially, if you don’t have the time to spend hours designing an online store, then GoDaddy is a good option.
+Essentially, if you don’t have the time to spend hours designing an online store, then GoDaddy is a good fit.